 Diversity Committee

-While every member of the department contributes to making Pitt chemistry a welcoming and inclusive environment, the department also has a Diversity Committee responsible for developing and implementing the department's overall diversity plan.
+While every member of the department contributes to making Pitt Chemistry a welcoming and inclusive environment, the department also has a Diversity Committee responsible for developing and implementing the department's overall diversity plan.
 Some of the committee's current priorities include:

 The committee has representatives from many different groups in the department.
 The current committee members are listed below - feel free to reach out if you have questions, concerns, or ideas you'd like to discuss.